TrellixVulnTeam/DevNotes_41HG/08_DataStructuresAndAlgorithms/Algorithms.md

     - [Radix Sort](#radix-sort)
       - [How does it work](#how-does-it-work)

+# Algorithms vs Datastructures
+- Data Strucutre
+  - Data Structure is about organising and managing data effectively such that we can perform specific operation efficiently
+- Algorithm
+  - Algorithm is a step-by-step procedure to be followed to reach the desired output.

+- Examples01
+  - Data Structure is a water bucket.
+  - Algorithms are a way to use water of bucket for some meaningful purpose.
+  - Data structures :- linked list , queue , stack , tree , heaps e.t.c. the buckets of representing data.
+  - Algorithms :- kruskals , prims , sorting , djkstra , Huffman e.t.c. to use data from these buckets to do some meaningful tasks.

 # What is BigO
 Simplified analysis of an algorithm's efficiency
 - BigO is a way to formalize fuzzy counting